MathysB21/PromptWiki/README.md

 ## 👓 Usage
 - Explore Prompts: Browse existing prompts from the community.
-- Sign In: Log in with your Google account to save and favorite prompts.
+- Sign In: Log in with your Google account to save and favourite prompts.
 - Create New Prompts: Add your own prompts for others to explore.

 ## 🎯 Contributing